 From the author of the acclaimed THE SUITCASE BABY - shortlisted for the 2018 Ned Kelly Award, Danger Prize and Waverley Library 'Nib' Award - comes another riveting true-crime case from Australia's dark past.
 THE SUICIDE BRIDE is a masterful exploration of criminality, insanity, violence and bloody family ties in bleak, post-Victorian Sydney.

 Tanya Bretherton has a PhD in sociology with special interests in narrative life history and social history.
 She has published in the academic and public sphere for twenty years, and worked as a Senior Research Fellow at the University of Sydney for fifteen years.
-She has also worked as a columnist; currently she is a freelance researcher and writer.
+Dr Bretherton's specialty is converting detailed research into thought-provoking works which are accessible to a general readership.
+Currently she works as a freelance researcher and writer.

-Her first book, THE SUITCASE BABY (2018), was shortlisted for the 2018 Ned Kelly Award, the Danger Prize and the Waverley Library 'Nib' Award.
+Her first book, The Suitcase Baby, was shortlisted for the Ned Kelly Award, the Danger Prize and the Waverley Library 'Nib' Award.
+Her second book The Suicide Bride, was shortlisted for the Danger Prize.